Russians in Tajikistan

-Russians in Tajikistan are a minority ethnic group numbering 68,200 individuals as of 2000 Census, representing 1.1% of the population.
-In 1989, ethnic Russians made up 7.6% of the population.
+Russians in Tajikistan are a minority ethnic group numbering about 29,000 individuals as of 2020 Census, representing 0.3% of the population.
+In 1989 census, ethnic Russians made up 7.6% of the population.
 The population of ethnic Russians in Tajikistan is rapidly declining due to low fertility rates and emigration.

+Distribution

 Most ethnic Russians reside in the capital city of Dushanbe.
 Regardless of this situation, Russian is provided with the status of a co-official language with Tajik and a status of a "language of interethnic communication", and since Soviet times remains widely used on many levels of the society and the state.
-Both Russian and Tajik are Indo-European languages, the former is a Slavic language & the latter belongs to Indo-Iranian language family.
+Both Russian and Persian (Tajik) are Indo-European languages, the former is a Slavic language and the latter belongs to the Indo-Iranian language family.

+Religion

 Russians in Tajikistan are mostly followers of the Russian Orthodox Church, under the ecclesiastical jurisdiction of the Russian Orthodox Eparchy of Dushanbe and Tajikistan.
-Many ethnic Russian men have also married and mixed with Tajik women.